equinixmetal-archive/api-docs/README.md

 all of these files will be combined alphabetically (hence the `00#-` naming scheme).

+First, you'll need to install `grunt-cli` if you haven't already: `npm install -g grunt-cli`.

 To compile the documentation, run `npm install && grunt`.
-This will convert the markdown files in `docs` into a static webpage in the `web` directory, then start a little node.js server for you to view the site.
+This will convert the markdown files in `docs` into a static webpage in the `dist` directory, then start a little node.js server for you to view the site.
 To compile without starting the server, use `grunt compile`.